QABrandon/Calculator/README.md

 - Press C to clear

 ### Quick Calculations
-1. Click on the desired quick calculation button (Tip, Interest, or BMI)
+1. Click on the desired quick calculation button (Tip, Interest, BMI, or Heat Index)
 2. Enter the required values in the modal
 3. Click Calculate to see the result
 4. The result and calculation formula will be displayed in the main calculator screen

+### Weather Widget
+1. Enter a city name in the search box
+2. Press Enter or click Search
+3. View current weather conditions for the specified location

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.